WAGT (TV): Under Media General

-In October 2009, Schurz and WJBF's then-owner, Media General, announced that the two would enter into joint sales and shared services agreements in January 2010.
+In October 2009, Schurz and WJBF's then-owner, Media General, announced that the two would enter into joint sales and shared services agreements in January 2010, with WJBF as senior partner.
 This resulted in the two stations combining news operations, advertising sales, and other operational services, with Schurz remaining responsible for programming and the maintaining of FCC regulations.
 Most of WAGT's managerial staff were dismissed and other employees were reassigned to different positions.

 Media General had initially intended to move WAGT into an expanded wing of WJBF's studios on Reynolds Street in downtown Augusta.
 However, that facility, built in 1956, was unable to sustain the expansion needed to house both stations.
 Media General instead chose to renovate a former Barnes & Noble store at Augusta West to serve as a joint headquarters for both stations.
 The new facility was expected to be completed by April 2011, but was ultimately pushed back until October.